riaagrawal-au/auto-annotated-portfolio/content/pages/index.md

     title: >-
       Hi Po!
     subtitle: >-
-      Can't believe it's already been 31 days with you (or, more accurately, 184 days since we've been dating but apparently we were just friends for the first 5 months)!
-Here's me attempting to code and vibe-code for our first month anniversary.
-I hope you like it and oversee some pages that I can't seem to edit anymore.
+      Can't believe it's already been 31 days with you (well, to be fair, 184 days since we've started dating, but apparently those first 5 months don't count according to your Math)!
+Anyway, I tried my hand at building you this little website to celebrate our first official month together, which involved a lot of coding, vibe coding, some light crying, and a lot more blood than I was expecting.
+I hope you like it and pretend not to notice the sections that are broken because I genuinely have no idea how to fix them anymore.

     styles:
       self:
         height: auto